The

 "

-In 2001, Pat Horan received the he Presidents award for excellence
+In 2001, Pat Horan received the he Presidents award for excellence in Science at

 Memorial : the following was read during the award ceremony: